rbalsleyMSFT/IntuneScripts/ConfigurationProfileSettings/Readme.md

 # Outcome

 When importing the Microsoft EDU device configuration settings from this repository, the following items are created.
 Each item that's imported is prefixed with _MSFT - EDU - *Device/Student* where *Device/Student* is the group that item should be targeted to.
-Most of these items will be targeted to device groups, while a few will go to student user groups to restrict students from doing certain things (e.g. installing apps that they shouldn't be installing)
+Most of these items will be targeted to device groups, while a few will go to student user groups to restrict students from doing certain things (e.g. installing apps that they shouldn't be installing).

 ## Configuration Profiles